-What we did notice though, was that many campers like to bring along a camping mattress or camping pad to provide even more of a luxurious camping experience.
+What we did notice though, was that many campers like to bring along a camping mattress or camping pad to provide even more of a luxurious camping experience in your tent cot.

-I have also included a memory foam mattress topper more suitable for use And remember, the first camp cot we reviewed above (the Coleman Camping Cot, Air Mattress, and Pump Combo) comes complete with an sleeping pad already.
+I have also included a memory foam mattress topper more suitable for use And remember, the first tent cot we reviewed above (the Coleman Camping Cot, Air Mattress, and Pump Combo) comes complete with a sleeping pad already.

 Our Choice For Foam Mattress For Car Camping

 What's great about these 2 mattresses is that they are camping mattresses in their own right.
 The foam mattress is perfect for camping at a campsite, the air mattress is great for backpacking.
 So it gives you the option of using them as standalone or coupled with the tent cot for a raised off the ground experience.

 Our Choice For A Budget Memory Foam Topper

 I added a memory foam topper even though it's not made for car camping, the cooling gel makes it great for summertime camping in an RV.

 I have included below a recap of all the tent cots we love.
 We read the reviews and these are our favourites.

 There you have it.
 I hope my article has given you some options for your next camping trip.
 Camping doesn't have to be about sleeping in sleeping bags on the floor in a tent.
 If that is something that doesn't appeal to you, choosing a tent cot might be the answer.